xmos/lib_xua/doc/rst/sw_mixer.rst

 As mentioned in :ref:`usb_audio_sec_audio-requ-volume`, the mixer can also handle processing of volume controls.
 If the mixer is configured to handle volume but the number of mixes is set to zero (such that the thread is solely doing volume setting) then the component will use only one thread.
-This is sometimes a useful configuration for large channel count devices.
+This is sometimes a useful configuration for large channel count devices since it offloads volume processing from the buffering sub-system.

-A sequence diagram showing the communication between Audio Hub, Decouple and mixer threads is shown in :ref:`mixer_full`. mixer1 thread exchanges data with Decouple and Audio Hub along with any volume control operations and performs the mixing operations for the even output channel numbers.
-The mixing for the odd channels is offloaded to the mixer2 thread.
+A sequence diagram showing the communication between Audio Hub, Decouple and mixer threads is shown in :numref:`mixer_full`.
+``mixer1`` thread exchanges data with Decouple and Audio Hub along with any volume control operations and performs the mixing operations for the even output channel numbers.
+The mixing for the odd channels is offloaded to the ``mixer2`` thread.

 .. only:: latex